TheGreekCuban/php/README.md

 # php
-I am learning PHP and this is where all my notes will go
+I am learning PHP and this is where all relevant material will end up.